 - 1. You have the right to notify the following individuals or agencies if you are a victim of sexual violence: - a.
 Site Coordinator (832) 939-3776 - b.
-Compliance Specialist Federal Programs/Crime Safety Officer (919) 229-8851 - c.
+Asst Director of Compliance Federal Programs/Crime Safety Officer (919) 229-8851 clery@mycomputercareer.edu or TitleIX@mycomputercareer.edu - c.
 Local Law Enforcement Agencies - i.
-Westerville Police Department (614) 882-7444 29 S State St, Westerville, OH 43081 In all emergency situations, please dial 911. - 2.
-You have the right to request assistance from the school to make these notifications. - 3.
+Franklin County Sheriff Office (614) 525-3333 1945 Frebis Ave, Columbus, OH 43206 In all emergency situations, please dial 911. - 2.
+You have the right to request assistance from the school to make these notifications, via the Site Coordinator or the Crime and Safety Coordintor/Asst Director of Compliance Federal Programs. - 3.
 You have the right to obtain an order of protection, no contact order, restraining order, or similar lawful orders issued by a criminal or civil court, or enforce an order already in existence. - 4.
 You have the right to request that prompt disciplinary proceeding be initiated against the accused. - 5.
 You have the right to be notified of any disciplinary actions against the accused. - 6.
 You have the right to be notified of any options in changing your academic or campus living situation. - 7.
 You have the right to have others present during disciplinary proceedings or other related meetings.